-- During the whole process checking the CPM console, you will find that it also lists the last backup data.
+- During the whole process checking the N2WS console, you will find that it also lists the last backup data.

 - We can also verify that both volumes were backed up.We are also attaching the script for your reference.